Th3Ph4nt0m/Th3Ph4nt0m/README.md

 ## I am a 16 year old student from Germany!

-- 💻 I'm currently working on a [non-profit online organization][lostnameweb]!
 - ⚠ I'm a big fan of open source projects!
-- I'm currently learning Python, NodeJS and Flutter development!
+- I'm currently learning Typescript development and DevOps!

 ## Connect with me: